rom1504/agent-inception/README.md

     *   *"Find the file named 'server.js' and tell me what other files are in that directory."* (Uses Sequential Search + List tools)
     *   *"Why is the sky blue?"* (Demonstrates pure reasoning)

+## Blog Post

+For a deep dive into how this project was built and the concepts behind it, check out the [detailed blog post](blogpost.md).

 ## Testing

 Run the automated test suite to verify the server and frontend: